 AAC group therapy serves as a great way to promote a variety of communication modalities with multiple individuals at once.
 Group programming encourages natural, social exchanges and members can also benefit from observing others who are using different forms of AAC.

 Wordless videos and animated shorts are great for eliciting speech, language, and communication.
-They are entertaining for individuals of all ages, and are great activities for both speech therapy sessions and at home.
+They are entertaining for individuals of all ages, and are perfect activities for both speech therapy sessions and at home.

 Link to our S Articulation Bundle with multiple BINGO boards included (and more printable/downloadable resources)!
 For /s/ targets in the initial, medial, and final positions.